Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 ******Folder monitoring directories******

 For each directory that Transfer CFT monitors (scan_dir parameter), there is a second directory (work_dir parameter) for Transfer CFT to use for tracking.
-These two directories must be separate entities (the work_dir must differ from the scan_dir, and the work_dir cannot be a sub-directory of the scan_dir), and allow files to move from one directory to the other.
+These two directories must be separate entities (the work_dir must differ from the scan_dir, and the work_dir cannot be a sub- directory of the scan_dir), and allow files to move from one directory to the other.
 While Transfer CFT will not create the scan_dir directory, the work_dir is automatically created if it does not already exist.

 ******Tracking files******